Data, AI & Analytics

 OpenRefine is an open-source tool with a user-friendly interface that facilitates data cleaning and transformation tasks.
 It allows users to efficiently explore, clean, and preprocess messy data, offering features like clustering, filtering, and data standardization.

 Trifacta is an enterprise-grade data cleaning and preparation platform that enables users to explore and clean data visually.
-It supports tasks such as data profiling, data wrangling, and creating data cleaning recipes without requiring extensive coding skills.
+It supports tasks such as data profiling, data wrangling, and creating data tidying recipes without requiring extensive coding skills.

 Stanford University developed DataWrangler, an interactive tool for cleaning and transforming raw data into a structured format.
 It allows users to explore and manipulate data visually through an intuitive web interface.